How to Open a Marijuana Dispensary

 • Professional performance

 Starting up your marijuana dispensary can be a great opportunity in a growing industry.
 Yes, there are costs and hurdles.
-However, with the right business plan, team, funding, savvy, and perseverance, you could be on your way to becoming an indispensable dispensary owner.
+However, with the right business plan, team, funding, savvy, and perseverance, you could be on your way to becoming a successful dispensary owner.

-Here are examples of records you’ll want to maintain (and generally retain for at least 5 years):
+• Here are examples of records you’ll want to maintain and generally retain for at least five years:

 • Income and expenses